ThePowerdinoDeluxe990/SucklessNewTabPage/readme.md

 ### SNTP is:
 Minimal by design (without ui elements that I don't use 99% of time).
 Fixes wallpaper image issues.
-This extension doesn't seek to do alot of things, It tries to do one thing, pretty well.
+This extension doesn't seek to do a lot of things, It tries to do one thing, pretty well.

 ### TODO